BayoAdejare/lightning-containers/readme.md

 + GLM Dataset from NOAA NESDIS
 + Prefect from PrefectHQ
-+ Spark from Apache Foundation

-Built on the codebase of [Lightning Streams](https://github.com/BayoAdejare/lightning-streams).
++ Built on the codebase of [Lightning Streams](https://github.com/BayoAdejare/lightning-streams).

 Thank you to the authors of these software and datasets for making them available to the community!